-To ensure these new powers can be executed and our inspectors can do their jobs, we are creating offences for:

-- failing to comply, without reasonable excuse, with a requirement of an inspector - providing false or misleading information - intentionally delaying or obstructing inspectors - assaulting, threatening or abusing inspectors, and - impersonating inspectors.

-These new offences will attract maximum penalties of up to 100 penalty units-\$11,000-and for some offences imprisonment for six months.
+To ensure these new powers can be executed and our inspectors can do their jobs, we are creating offences for failing to comply, without reasonable excuse, with a requirement of an inspector; providing false or misleading information; intentionally delaying or obstructing inspectors; assaulting, threatening or abusing inspectors; and impersonating inspectors.
+These new offences will attract maximum penalties of up to 100 penalty units-\$11,000-and, for some offences, imprisonment for six months.
 The offences in this part of the bill aim to promote cooperation with inspectors so that they are able to effectively discharge their functions under the new regime and create a framework of compliance.

-Part 8 of the bill sets up a framework for inquiries that can be conducted by the Integrity Commission into any matter relating to the greyhound racing industry.
-Either the Minister for Racing or the Integrity Commission can determine that an inquiry can be conducted.
-Concurrency by the Minister for Primary Industries is required where an inquiry is to be related to animal welfare.
+Part 8 of the bill sets up a framework for inquiries that can be conducted by the integrity commission into any matter relating to the greyhound racing industry.
+Either the Minister for Racing or the integrity commission can determine that an inquiry will be conducted.
+The concurrence of the Minister for Primary Industries is required where an inquiry is to be related to animal welfare.
 Importantly, the bill specifies that inquiries will be public and transparent.

 Part 9 of the bill covers a range of miscellaneous but important matters.
-To ensure the new Integrity Commission, local councils, animal welfare bodies and the NSW Police Force can effectively work together, the bill allows for information sharing arrangements to be put in place.

-This key new provision will allow for a range of information about greyhounds to be shared, for example whether a greyhound is registered under the Companion Animals Act, so appropriate action can be taken and agencies can work together cooperatively.
+To ensure that the new integrity commission, local councils, animal welfare bodies and the New South Wales police can effectively work together the bill allows for information sharing arrangements to be put in place.
+This key new provision will allow for a range of information about greyhounds to be shared-for example, whether a greyhound is registered under the Companion Animals Act-so appropriate action can be taken and agencies can work together cooperatively.

-Appropriately, the bill ensures individuals who are aggrieved by a reviewable decision made by the Commission or a steward can seek an internal review.
+Appropriately, the bill ensures individuals who are aggrieved by a reviewable decision made by the commission or a steward can seek an internal review.
 This new internal review right is in addition to any right of appeal a person has under the Racing Appeals Tribunal Act 1983.

-Another change will enable all management members of a syndicate to be held accountable for breaches of the Act, regulations, code of practice and rules of racing, including the potential for prosecution or disciplinary action.
+Another change will enable all management members of a syndicate to be held accountable for breaches of the Act, regulations, code of practice or rules of racing-including the potential for prosecution or disciplinary action.

 Finally, this part of the Act contains a regulation-making power and a provision requiring a statutory review of the Act three years following assent.
-This is consistent with the recommendations of the reform panel and will assess the effectiveness of the reforms in improving animal welfare outcomes.
-The bill allows for the review to be comprehensive, and it will cover the appropriateness of a target for unnecessary euthanasia of greyhounds and a breeding cap using the comprehensive data collected by the Commission through the new greyhound racing register.
+This is consistent with the reform panel's recommendations.
+The review will assess the effectiveness of the reforms in improving animal welfare outcomes.
+The bill allows for the review to be comprehensive.
+It will cover the appropriateness of a target for unnecessary euthanasia of greyhounds and a breeding cap and will use the comprehensive data collected by the commission through the new greyhound racing register.

 This bill reflects the outcomes of exhaustive public inquiry and stakeholder engagement over the past several years.
-This includes a 2014 New South Wales parliamentary inquiry into the industry which saw extensive public and industry input through written submissions and committee appearances.

-The Special Commission of Inquiry undertaken by Justice McHugh resulted in more than 800 submissions and over 150,000 pages of evidence.

-Dr Keniry was asked to head a transition taskforce; he visited greyhound clubs across the State to hear first-hand the concerns of industry participants.
-He also engaged directly with businesses and community representatives to understand their concerns about a future without greyhound racing.

-The Greyhound Reform Panel under the leadership of former Premier Morris Iemma had access to all this material and also undertook consultation of its own, including with regulators from other jurisdictions.
-Members representing the RSPCA and the Greyhound Alliance were each encouraged to talk to their stakeholders, and voice these issues during the panel's discussion.
+This includes a 2014 parliamentary inquiry.
+It includes the work undertaken through the special commission chaired by Justice McHugh, the work undertaken by Dr John Keniry through the task force and the work that the Greyhound Reform Panel undertook under the leadership of former Premier Morris Iemma.
+Members representing the RSPCA and the Greyhound Alliance were encouraged to talk to their stakeholders and voice issues raised by those stakeholders during the panel's discussions.